pharo-spec/Spec/resources/migration/specPharo7ToSpecPharo8.md

 The way dialogs toolbar works changed in this new version of Spec.

 Before the dialog bar had one or two buttons: Ok and Cancel, but they where not configurable.
-Now the user can add itself multiple buttons and configure their action more easily.
+Now the user can add multiple buttons and configure their actions more easily.

 So here is how the new way works: